parmort/dotfiles/README.md

 This is a list of fonts I have used in the past, starting from 2020-09-13.
 To make my life easier, I alias the `monospace` font in my font config to the font and just reference `monospace` whenever I need to set a font.
+That way, I only change the font name in one place.

 - *Current:* Victor Mono
 - mononoki